abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step3-deployment-github-action.md

         with:
           app-name: 'apihost-blazorserver' # Replace with your app name
           slot-name: 'Production'
-          publish-profile: ${{ secrets.apihostblazorserverPublishSettings }} # Set your Azure Web App publish profile as a secret in your repository settings
+          publish-profile: ${{ secrets.apihostblazorserverPublishSettings }} # Set your Azure Web App to publish your profile as a secret in your repository settings
           package: ./apihost

       - name: Download artifact from webapp